Diet and nutrition

 Dietary treatments can help some people with poorly controlled seizures by using specific levels of fat, carbohydrate and protein to affect how the brain works.

 The ketogenic diet is a medical treatment carried out under the supervision of a dietitian and an epilepsy specialist.
 It is a diet that should not be started unsupervised.
-At present the ketogenic diet is mostly used with children whose epilepsy is not responding to AEDs.
-However, it is becoming more widely available for adults.
+At present the ketogenic diet is mostly used with children whose epilepsy is not responding to ASMs.
+However, adults may also benefit from dietary treatments.

 Can any foods trigger seizures?